getslideapp/slate/source/index.html.md

 You must replace <code>[COMPANY]</code> in all API Requests with your Company Name.
 </aside>

-# User Types
+## Endpoint Types

-There are two types of users for each company:
+We service two different types of API endpoints.

-- Users: General users of the system within a company with no additional priviledges.
-These users will be in the `user` group.
-They will have access to all non-admin endpoints which can be used to view their own data or make transactions on their own behalf.
+Users: Requests that we receive directly from the client are essentially a user interacting with the service.
+Users will be able to view their own data or make transactions on their own behalf.

-- Company Admin Users: A user who is an admin within a company and who has admin privileges within the company.
-These users will be in the `admin_external` group.
-They will have access to admin endpoints in addition to all endpoints that Users have access to.
+Company Admin Users: Requests by an administrator.
 The admin endpoints will allow Company Admin Users to retrieve data or perform transactions on behalf of users within their company.

-# Authentication
+## Authentication

 > To check authorization, use this code: